Professional turning has become more accessible throughout the years.

 Type of Lathes (according to size)

-These days, there are mainly three options: mini lathe machine, midi lathe machine, and full-size lathe machine.
+These days, there are mainly three options: mini lathe, midi lathe, and full-size wood lathe machine.
 They are appropriate for different jobs, and they all come with pros and cons.

 Mini and Midi Lathes have some properties in common.
 They both have a transportable size and are portable.
 The mini lathes are smaller in size and possess smaller motors than the Midi lathes.
 These two deliver lesser power than the full-size lathe.